mihneasim/eea.plonebuildout.core/README.txt

 -------------------------------------------------
 First step on using the EEA common Plone buildout is to setup the specific configuration needed.
 The list of all configurable settings (e.g. the number of Zope instances, port numbers, database location on file system etc.) can be found under *../eea.plonebuildout.MY-EEA-PORTAL/development.cfg*.
 The *[configuration]* part contains a comprehensive list of configurable options.
 The values listed here are the buildout defaults.
-In order to override any of the settings just uncomment it.
+In order to override any of the settings just uncomment them.

 Once the buildout settings were set you have to run a few commands using your local user::